 Frequently Asked Questions

 For Community Medicaid (the pathway that covers MLTC, CDPAP, waivers, and most acute care), the 2026 limit is $1,836/month for a single applicant and $2,489/month for a couple.
 If your income exceeds the limit, you can spend down on medical expenses each month (Surplus Income Program) or deposit the excess into a 42 USC § 1396p(d)(4)(C) pooled income trust which preserves community Medicaid eligibility.
-New York is medically-needy, not income-cap, so there is no Miller Trust.
-Institutional Medicaid uses the same $1,836 income figure but excess income flows to the facility as the Net Available Monthly Income (NAMI), the patient-pay amount.
+New York applies a medically-needy standard, so an applicant over the level spends down to it rather than being cut off at a hard cap.
+Institutional Medicaid works differently on the back end.
+Nearly all of a nursing-facility resident's monthly income goes to the facility as the Net Available Monthly Income (NAMI), the patient-pay amount: the resident's income minus a $50 personal needs allowance, health-insurance premiums, any monthly maintenance allowance diverted to a community spouse, a dependent-family allowance, and certain incurred medical costs.

 For 2026, the Community Medicaid asset limit is $33,038 for a single applicant and $44,796 for a couple.
-Married couples applying for Institutional Medicaid benefit from federal spousal-impoverishment rules: the Community Spouse Resource Allowance (CSRA) protects between $74,820 and $162,660 of countable assets for the at-home spouse, and the home itself is exempt up to a $1,130,000 equity cap if a spouse, minor child, or disabled child lives there.
+Married couples applying for Institutional Medicaid benefit from federal spousal-impoverishment rules: the Community Spouse Resource Allowance (CSRA) protects between $74,820 and $162,660 of countable assets for the at-home spouse, and the home is subject to a $1,130,000 equity cap that, under 42 USC § 1396p(f)(2), does not apply at all while the applicant's spouse, or a child who is under 21, blind, or permanently and totally disabled, lawfully resides there.

 Managed Long Term Care is the chassis for community-based long-term services in New York.
-If you're a dual eligible (Medicare + Medicaid) age 21+ who needs community LTSS for 120+ days, MLTC enrollment is mandatory under PHL § 4403-f(7) in all 62 counties.
-The three product lines are MLTCP (Medicaid only), MAP (fully integrated Medicare + Medicaid), and PACE (age 55+, all-inclusive).
-Statutory exclusions exist for OPWDD-certified individuals, ICF/IID residents, primary mental-health diagnoses eligible for HARP, and certain immigration statuses.
-Enroll through NY Medicaid Choice (Maximus, 1-855-222-8350) after Medicaid eligibility is established.
+If you are a medical assistance recipient age 21 or older who needs community-based long-term care for a continuous period of more than 120 days, MLTC enrollment is mandatory statewide under PHL § 4403-f.
+The three product lines are MLTCP (Medicaid only), MAP (fully integrated Medicare and Medicaid), and PACE (age 55 and older, all-inclusive).
+Exclusions apply for people in OPWDD waiver programs, Assisted Living Program participants, TBI- and NHTD-waiver participants, hospice recipients at enrollment, Native Americans, people expected to be eligible for less than six months, people already permanently placed in a nursing home for three months or more, and residents of ICF/IIDs or of psychiatric facilities with stays over 30 days.
+Enroll through NY Medicaid Choice after Medicaid eligibility is established.

-MLTC Policy 25.04 raised the eligibility floor for new MLTCP and MAP enrollees: you must need limited assistance with 3+ ADLs, OR supervisory assistance with 2+ ADLs if you have a documented Alzheimer's or dementia diagnosis.
-PACE is exempt (uses NF-LOC only).
-Pre-9/1/2025 enrollees keep Legacy Status as long as they stay continuously enrolled.
-If you would have qualified before 9/1/2025 but don't clear the new floor, the practical alternatives are PACE (where eligible by age and geography), the 1915(c) waivers (NHTD, TBI, OPWDD), or the 1915(k) Community First Choice Option.
+MLTC Policy 25.04 raised the eligibility floor for new MLTCP and MAP applicants: you must need at least limited assistance with physical maneuvering for more than two ADLs, OR at least supervision with more than one ADL if you have a documented Alzheimer's or dementia diagnosis.
+PACE is exempt (it uses the nursing-facility level-of-care test only).
+People enrolled before September 1, 2025 keep Legacy Status as long as they stay continuously enrolled.
+If you would have qualified before September 1, 2025 but do not clear the new floor, the practical alternatives are PACE (where eligible by age and geography), the 1915(c) waivers (NHTD, TBI, OPWDD), or the 1915(k) Community First Choice Option.

 It depends on where you live and what you're applying for.
 NYC residents apply through HRA's Medical Assistance Program (ACCESS HRA online, in-person at borough MAP offices, or paper Form DOH-4220 mailed to the appropriate HRA office).
 Everyone else applies through their county Local Department of Social Services (LDSS) or NY State of Health for MAGI populations.
 For long-term care, the paper Form DOH-4220 plus DOH-4220A supplement is the standard route.
 Federal processing times are 45 days for non-disability applications and 90 days for disability-based.
 See our How to Apply for New York Medicaid guide for the full document checklist.

-No. Enacted by Part DD of Chapter 56 of the Laws of 2020 (NY SSL § 366(5)(d)), the 30-month community lookback has been postponed every year since.
-As of May 2026 it is still not operative.
-Applicants for MLTC, CDPAP, NHTD, and other community-based home-care Medicaid pathways currently face NO functioning transfer lookback.
+No. Enacted by section 13 of Part MM of Chapter 56 of the Laws of 2020 (amending NY Social Services Law § 366(5)(e)), the 30-month community lookback has never been implemented; as of July 30, 2026 the CMS demonstration record still lists New York's amendment request as pending.
+Applicants for MLTC, CDPAP, NHTD, and other community-based home-care Medicaid pathways currently face no functioning transfer lookback.
 Only the federal 60-month institutional lookback at 42 USC § 1396p(c)(1)(B) applies, and only when the applicant enters a nursing facility.
+Because implementation turns on a CMS approval, confirm the current rules with your district before you make a transfer.

 Where to Get Help